UniMelbHumanRoboticsLab/CANOpenRobotController/doc/CustomApplication.md

 This log will produce outputs both on console (`cout`) and within a rotating log file (logs/CORC.log).

-When compiling your application you can select the desired logging level in [src/core/logging.h](../src/core/logging.h) by setting SPDLOG_ACTIVE_LEVEL to one of the above value:
-`#define SPDLOG_ACTIVE_LEVEL SPDLOG_LEVEL_INFO` (recommended level) will produce only INFO, WARN, ERROR and CRITICAL outputs for example.
+When compiling your application you can select the desired logging level in the [CMakeLists.txt](../CMakeLists.txt) by setting CORC_LOGGING_LEVEL to one of the above value: keeping `set(CORC_LOGGING_LEVEL INFO)` (recommended level) will produce only INFO, WARN, ERROR and CRITICAL outputs for example.

 To use this logger in your code, use one of the dedicated function depending on the desired level:
 ```C++